Nexus-Digital-Solutions-ZM/nexus-store/README.md

 ## Overview

-A small store website with a product list, a shopping cart and a checkout.
+A small store with a website, a backend API and stock inventory.
 Payments are mocked for now, and the payment layer must be built so a real provider (e.g. Lipila) can be plugged in later.

 ## Scope

+**Frontend**
 - Product list with dummy products
 - Cart: add, remove, change quantity, see total
+- Out-of-stock products clearly marked, and they can't be added to the cart
 - Checkout with two payment options:
   - Mobile Money (mocked)
   - Visa / Card (mocked)

+**Backend**
+- API for products, cart/orders and checkout
+- Every product has a stock count
+- Checkout reduces stock
+- The store must never sell more than what is in stock
+- Every stock change (sale, restock, correction) is recorded, not only the current count
-- Payment logic kept separate from the UI
+- Payment logic kept separate from the rest of the code

+## Plan first

+Before writing code, post your answers to these in the group chat:

+1. How will you store products and stock (data shape, and what database or file)?
+2. When does stock go down: when an item is added to the cart, or only after payment succeeds?
+3. What happens if two people try to buy the last item at the same time?
+4. What happens if payment fails after stock has been reserved?
+5. How will you track every stock change (sale, restock, correction), not only the current count?

+Also agree who does what, the cart data shape (e.g. `{ id, name, price, qty }`) and the stack, with a short reason for your choices.

 ## Team